What is a Root Canal?

-Root canals are generally required when decay reaches the pulp, or nerve, of a tooth, or when the nerve itself dies due to a sudden traumatic event or a fracturing or cracking of the teeth.
+A root canal treatment is a procedure that aims to relieve dental pain and save your teeth.
+Root canals are generally required when decay reaches the pulp, or nerve, of a tooth, or when the nerve itself dies due to a sudden traumatic event or fracturing or cracking of the teeth.